MatheusMaciel/baseball-player-batting-performance/README.md

 # Baseball Player Batting Performance

-This project uses data visualization techniques to help investigate the existence of a relation between a baseball player batting batting performance and some features like batting hand, wheight and height.
+This project uses data visualization techniques to help investigate the existence of a relation between a baseball player batting batting performance and some features like batting hand, weight and height.

 This task involves:
 * Encode data using optimal visual elements